 Prior to the operation, FPOM will be provided with a proposed sequence to review for potential adverse impacts.
 A Fisheries Biologist will monitor the operation for fish impacts and report findings to FPOM (see template for “Dworshak Unit Maintenance Monitoring Form” at the end of this Appendix).
 In the event of any observations of fish injury or mortality, the monitoring Biologist will immediately contact the Project Chief of Operations or authorized designee to suspend testing.

-In the event of an emergency that requires operating a unit at SNL for more than 5 minutes or for station power (light load with low flow through the draft tube) when adult fish are likely present in the tailrace (October–March and June–August), the project will coordinate with CENWW-OD-T to develop a Memo for the Record (MFR) for distribution to FPOM (see MFR template in FPP Chapter 1 – Overview).
+In the event of an emergency that requires operating a unit at SNL for more than 5 minutes or for station power (light load with low flow through the draft tube) when adult fish are likely present in the tailrace (October–March and June–August), the project staff will coordinate with CENWW-OD-T and fill out a maintenance monitoring form identifying specific time interval(s) and develop a Memo for the Record (MFR) for distribution to FPOM (see MFR template in FPP Chapter 1 – Overview) if any mortality is noticed.

 Fish Salvage Procedures for Turbine unwatering